-The Assessment Principles for the Level 2 Award for Door Supervisors in the Private Security Industry have been designed by the Security Industry Authority (SIA) in conjunction with all SIA approved Awarding Organisations.
+The Assessment Principles for the BIIAB Award for Door Supervisors in the Private Security Industry (Scotland) at SCQF Level 6 have been designed by the Security Industry Authority (SIA) in conjunction with all SIA approved Awarding Organisations.
 While BIIAB Qualifications Limited has not itself solely designed the strategy, it agrees with the principles and their suitability as an Assessment Strategy for this qualification, it has agreed that this strategy will be applied for this qualification, and it has agreed that it will monitor the compliance of BIIAB Qualifications Limited centres offering this qualification against the criteria.
 As such all centres and their assessment must adhere to the current Assessment Principles for this qualification.